bassyboi/Tornado-ground-scoring/README.md

 reaches the earliest/latest catalog event that also satisfies the AOI and hazard filters, so new reports are picked up as soon as they appear in the scraped feed.

-When the optional `scrape` block is configured, the pipeline automatically queries the Iowa Environmental Mesonet (IEM) Local Storm Reports feed (`provider: iem_lsr`) for the AOI bounds before each run.
+When the optional `scrape` block is configured, the pipeline automatically queries the configured provider (Bureau of Meteorology warnings by default) for the AOI bounds before each run.
 The `lookback_days` and `lookahead_days` keys extend the scrape window around the configured `post_from`/`post_to` dates, while `bbox_buffer_km` grows the geographic search radius beyond the AOI outline.
 Successful scrapes write the updated catalog to `export_csv` and capture provenance details in `metadata_path`.
-If the scrape fails (e.g., due to a network outage) the pipeline falls back to the static `catalog` so previously downloaded events can still trigger the run.
+The scrape must succeed when no fallback catalog is supplied; provide an explicit `catalog` path only if you need an offline contingency.

+> **Note:** The project intentionally omits offline test fixtures so the storm-report integration is always exercised against
+> live Bureau of Meteorology or IEM feeds.
+Run the pipeline end to end to verify configuration changes.

 To refresh the catalog outside of the pipeline, run the standalone scraper CLI: